Ultimate Dayton Real Estate Investing Guide for 2026

 Employment Base Diversity

-A diverse employment base is what a wise long-term investor landlord will search for.
-When there are only one or two significant employers, and one of them moves or closes down, it can make you lose paying customers and your property market rates to plunge.
+A diversified employment base is something a smart long-term investor landlord will search for.
+When there are only one or two major hiring companies, and either of them moves or closes shop, it will cause you to lose renters and your property market prices to drop.

 Unemployment Rate